 Do you have bad credit?
 Then you know it is very hard to qualify for a credit card that is not a secured card which requires a deposit.
 But at the same time, being approved for a credit card is vital to your efforts to rebuild your credit.
 Having a credit card will help you to increase your account history and develop a payment history, both of which are necessary to improving your credit score.

 Certainly, secured cards are offered to those with bad credit, but they require a deposit that becomes your credit limit, and these products can have very high interest rates and fees.
 Thankfully, there are now several standard, non-secured credit cards that are available to people with bad credit which don’t require a deposit.
 In addition, there are prepaid debit cards that offer much of the convenience and security of a credit card.
 With prepaid cards, customers must load funds in advance, which can then be used to make purchases where debit or credit cards are accepted.
 And thankfully, there is no way to incur debt or interest charges when you use a prepaid card.

-Here are the top five cards for applicants with bad credit, that you do not need to pay a deposit to open an account:
+Here are the top five cards for applicants with bad credit in which a deposit is not needed to open an account:

-The standard interest rate for both new purchases and cash advances is 23.9% APR, and there is a 25-day grace after the close of each billing cycle during which cardholders can avoid interest by paying their balance in full.
+The standard interest rate is 23.9%, and there is a 25-day grace after the close of each billing cycle during which cardholders can avoid interest by paying their balance in full.
 The annual fee for this card is either $35, $59, or $99 (with a $75 fee the first year).
 The fee you are assessed will depend on your credit worthiness.